jacorbal/icowm/JOTTING.md

 the year two-thousand and seven.
 A voyager through realms both nigh and far, it bore witness to my travails, as I embraced the haunting specter of sleepless nights, seeking solace in code's warm embrace.
-For this very programme, the hours twenty-four, fragmented 'neath seven non-sequential suns, in the measure of thrice and half hours daily, were sacrificed as offerings to the sacred art of creation of this first completed version, where each keystroke upon its faithful keys became a
+For this very programme, the hours twenty-four, fragmented 'neath a dozen non-sequential suns, in the measure of thrice and half hours daily, were sacrificed as offerings to the sacred art of creation of this first completed version, where each keystroke upon its faithful keys became a